 Memorable Manitobans: Allan Bronfman (1896-1980)

-Born at Brandon on 21 December 1896, youngest of eight children of Russian immigrants Ekiel and Mindel Bronfman, brother of Rose Rady, he was admitted to the University of Manitoba at the age of 15 and graduated seven years later with a law degree.
-He practiced law in Winnipeg then partnered with his brother Sam Bronfman in a mail order liquor business.
+Born at Brandon on 21 December 1896, youngest of eight children of Russian immigrants Ekiel Bronfman (1852-1919) and Mindel Almar (1859-1918), brother of Rose Rady, he was admitted to the University of Manitoba at the age of 15 and graduated seven years later with a law degree.
+He practiced law in Winnipeg then partnered with his brother Samuel Bronfman in a mail order liquor business.

 Birth registration [Allan Brampman], Manitoba Vital Statistics.